-At The Internicola Law Firm we’ve helped over 300 brands franchise their business the right way — combining legal compliance with growth strategy that closes deals.
-Ranked the #1 Franchise Law Firm in the U.S. (2025) by Entrepreneur Magazine, we represent emerging and growth-stage brands in all 50 states.
+Franchising your business starts with the right legal foundation.
+At The Internicola Law Firm, we’ve helped over 300 brands franchise their business the right way — combining legal compliance with growth strategy that supports real franchise sales.

 Franchising isn’t just a set of documents — it’s a transformation of your business model, brand, and growth strategy.
 Our franchise lawyers will guide you from your first Franchise Disclosure Document (FDD) to your first deal, and beyond.